fukichime/HousingBillManagementAPI/README.md

 ## Introduction

 The Housing Bill Management System is a web application designed to manage bills and apartment information in a housing complex.
-The system allows administrators to create, update, and delete bills, manage apartment details, and assign bills to apartments.
+The system allows administrators to create, update, and delete users, bills, manage apartment details, and assign bills to apartments.

 ## Features